GeorgieGirl24/rails_engine/README.md

   - [Acknowledgments](#acknowledgments)

 ## What it does

-  RailsEngine is a front-end and back-end application that communicate through an API.
+  Rails Engine allows a user to interact with the front-end application (Rails Driver), while the RailsEngine is a front-end and back-end application that communicate through an API.
 RailsDriver is the front-end portion, while RailsEngine is the back-end portion.
   [RailsEngine](https://github.com/GeorgieGirl24/rails_engine)